 Creative Writing Festival

-We are happy to announce the High School Creative Writing Festival for the year 2013 and to invite you and your writing students to attend and participate in this twenty-eighth annual festival at the University of Wisconsin-Whitewater.
+We are happy to announce the High School Creative Writing Festival for the year 2014 and to invite teachers and writing students to attend and participate in the 30th annual festival at the University of Wisconsin-Whitewater.
 Each year approximately 700 students and teachers participate in the festival.
-We are pleased to be able to offer you and your students this day of stimulating exposure to the writing of their peers and the chance to hear their work discussed and evaluated by professional writers in a college setting.
+We are pleased to be able to offer teachers and students this day of stimulating exposure to the writing of their peers and the chance to hear their work discussed and evaluated by professional writers in a college setting.

 Entry Categories and Rules for Submission

 - A participant may submit in only one (1) category.
 See category chart below.

 - Participants must mail in ONE registration form and ONE copy of the Identification & Proof of Originality cover sheet (completed and signed), the submission cover page, and the submission (two copies of music or multimedia is required).

 - All manuscripts must be typed, double spaced, stapled, and postmarked before the deadline.